daeunyeo/Sleep-Stage-Classification-with-Multimodal-Biosignals/README.md

 The performance drop from Random Split (Acc 0.847) to LOSO (Acc 0.716) directly reflects the **inter-subject variability** inherent in biosignals.
 Rather than optimizing for inflated in-sample metrics, this project explicitly evaluated generalization to unseen subjects — a critical requirement for real-world wearable deployment.

+This gap is not a failure.
+It is a deliberate design choice: reporting LOSO alongside random split demonstrates awareness of the difference between benchmark performance and real-world applicability — a distinction that most single-dataset ML projects overlook.

 ### SHAP: Channel-level Attribution

 | Sleep Stage | Top Contributing Channel | Key Feature |